YuQiao0303/Fancy123/scripts/install.md

+# Getting prepared to run Fancy123
-- To prepare the encironment for running Fancy123, follow the following steps.
+- To prepare the environment for running Fancy123, follow the following steps.
 - We use Python 3.10.14 and torch 2.1.0+cu118.
-Other versions may also work, but we recommand torch2.1.0.
+Other versions may also work, but we recommend torch 2.1.0.
 - Our environment is mostly based on [InstantMesh](https://github.com/TencentARC/InstantMesh) and [Unique3D](https://github.com/AiuniAI/Unique3D/blob/main/Installation.md).
 If any problem occurs, it can be helpful to check their repos.
 - Feel free to leave an issue if you encounter any problem.

-# Create conda environment
+## Create conda environment
 ```bash
 conda create --name fancy123 python=3.10
 conda activate fancy123
 ```

-# Install basic stuff
+## Install basic stuff
 ```bash

 pip install ninja # Ensure Ninja is installed